 Pomegranates are delicious and juicy, but they can often be messy and hard to open.
 Until now!
-I’m showing you a fantastic kitchen hack that will change the way you open and deseed a pomegranate forever!
+Here is fantastic kitchen hack that will show you how to cut a pomegranate easily and without a mess!

 I passed on my love for pomegranates to my kids – they can literally eat them like candy!
 But until a few years ago, just like my mom, I used to feel like they were more effort than they were worth!
 Cutting a pomegranate was time consuming, and getting all the seeds out was sooooo messy.